avinashbabudonthu/java/java/aws/elb/README.md

 ------
 # SSL & TLS
 ## Basics
 * SSL refers to `Secure Sockets Layer`.
-User to encrypt connections
+Used to encrypt connections
 * TLS refers to `Transport Layer Security`.
 Newer version of SSL
 * Nowadays, TLS certificates are mainly used, but people still refer as `SSL`
-* SSL certificates allows traffic between your client and load balancer to be encrypted during trasit (in-flight encryption)
+* SSL certificates allows traffic between your client and load balancer to be encrypted during transit (in-flight encryption)
 * Public SSL certificates are issued by `Certificated Authorities (CA)`.
 Some CAs are Comodo, Symantec, GoDaddy, GlobalSign, DigiCert, Letsencrypt etc
 * SSL certificates have an expiration date (you set) and must be renewed
 * Request comes from client to load balancer via `HTTPS` (because it is SSL certificate, encrypted, secure).
 Internally load balancer does `SSL termination` and in backend it talks to EC2 instance using `HTTP` (not encrypted).
 Traffic goes over private VPC which is secure